-Online Assignments: These are located at www.webassign.com.
+Online Assignments: These are located on webassign and may be accessed via your Canvas Course Link.
 You will have two (2) attempts on each set of problems.
 The assignments will be available at the beginning of each section covered and will automatically switch off on the due dates.
 It is your responsibility to check online assignments at the start of any new sections.